-- are able to assess the use and application of machine tools and handling equipment and to differentiate between them in terms of their characteristics and design - can describe and discuss the essential elements of the machine tool (frame, main spindle, feed axes, peripheral equipment, control unit) - are able to select and dimension the essential components of a machine tool - are capable of selecting and evaluating machine tools according to technical and economic criteria.
+- are able to assess the use and application of machine tools and high-precision manufacturing systems and to differentiate between them in terms of their characteristics and design. - can describe and discuss the essential elements of machine tools and high-precision manufacturing systems (frame, main spindle, feed axes, peripheral equipment, control unit). - are able to select and dimension the essential components of machine tools and high-precision manufacturing systems. - are capable of selecting and evaluating machine tools and high-precision manufacturing systems according to technical and economic criteria.

-The module overviews the construction, use and application of machine tools and industrial handling equipment.
-A well-founded and practice-oriented knowledge is imparted about the selection, design and evaluation of machine tools.
-First, the main components of the machine tools are systematically explained and their design principles as well as the integral machine tool design are discussed.
-Subsequently, the use and application of machine tools will be demonstrated using typical machine examples.
+The module gives an overview of the construction, use and application of machine tools and high-precision manufacturing systems.
+In the course of the module a well-founded and practice-oriented knowledge for the selection, design and evaluation of machine tools and high-precision manufacturing systems is conveyed.
+First, the main components of the systems are systematically explained and their design principles as well as the integral system design are discussed.
+Subsequently, the use and application of machine tools and high-precision manufacturing systems will be demonstrated using typical machine examples.
 Based on examples from current research and industrial applications, the latest developments are discussed, especially concerning the implementation of Industry 4.0.